ZiggyCreatures/FusionCache/src/ZiggyCreatures.FusionCache.Serialization.CysharpMemoryPack/docs/README.md

 ## 📦 This package

-This package is an implementation for a FusionCache serializer to be used with the optional distributed cache layer, based on the famous [Neuecc's MessagePack](https://github.com/neuecc/MessagePack-CSharp).
+This package is an implementation for a FusionCache serializer to be used with the optional distributed cache layer, based on the fast new serializer by Neuecc, [MemoryPack](https://github.com/Cysharp/MemoryPack).